jackyzha0/jackyzha0.github.io/content/thoughts/TCP.md

 2. Server responds with a SYN/ACK (flip both bits) message
 	1. Client to server sequence number is confirmed in ACK
 	2. Server to client initial sequence number is specified
-3. Client sends an ACK emssage
+3. Client sends an ACK message
 	1. Server to client sequence number is confirmed in ACK

 ## Window Management